shanhuiyang/TypeScript-MERN-Starter/README.md

 The most famous Typescript project is [Angular](https://angular.io).
 Nowadays React also [support Typescript officially](https://facebook.github.io/create-react-app/docs/adding-typescript).

-Therefore, the motivation of this project is building a fullstack web app using Javascript, meanwhile we can maintain this web app easily.
+Therefore, the motivation of this project is building a fullstack web app using Typescript, then we can maintain a web app easily.

 ## Prior Art